ksulima/Age_Detection_Convolutional_NN/README.md

 ---
 - Narrow data to small dataset size and organize file structure.
 - Image preprocessing with Keras ImageDataGenerator.
-- Build CNN reference model.
+- Build CNN baseline model.
 - Include some regularization techniques.
 - Use Data augmentation to mitigate overfitting.
 - Use some well-known convolutional networks with weights pre-trained on ImageNet to build model with higher performance.